Kyriosity/read-write/README+/software/tests/asDrive/README+/TDD-Watershed/README.md

 + Present the concept ASAP.
 + Adjust/swap layers of logic.

 🙁 Activities may become too split.
 The "front" team may underestimate the bulk of implementation items they create.
-Guys in implementation hats may feel themselves as pure workforce.
+Guys in implementation hats may feel themselves as a pure workforce.

 Solution?
 Roles swap and permanent direct feedback.